"It was destiny." That’s how Priscilla Contreras

 “It’s good to get back to your culture and your roots,” she said, noting that the organization was especially helpful to her during her first year at Bona’s.
 “This is a mainly white institution and sometimes it could feel overwhelming.”

 Her mother is Dominican, her father Salvadoran, Contreras said, and she grew up in a neighborhood that is predominantly Hispanic.
-Being a member of LASO made the transition to life on campus easier and has since allowed her to bring awareness to others about the Latino community.
+Being a member of LASO made the transition to life on campus easier and has since allowed her to bring awareness to others about the Hispanic community.

 A lover of the written word, and especially of reporting, her goal is to one day work for ESPN, either as a producer or a reporter.
 Whatever the future holds, Contreras is determined to keep evolving.